 - Works to safeguard the long term structural integrity of the main dam wall must be undertaken to the requirements of Council as part of the first stage of the development of Maryfields Estate. - 2.
-A structural assessment of the main dam wall and the proposed methodology to ensure the stability of the dam wall must be provided by a suitably qualified hydraulic engineer having regard to postdevelopment stormwater flows, and is to include consideration of the following:
+A structural assessment of the main dam wall and the proposed methodology to stabilise the dam wall must be provided by a suitably qualified hydraulic engineer having regard to post-development stormwater flows, and is to include consideration of the following:

-Dam Wall Structural Integrity
+13.7 Dam Wall Structural Integrity

 - a.
 Provision of a minimum freeboard level of 1.0m.
-The required freeboard height is to be achieved by a reduction in the spillway height level rather than increasing the height of the dam wall. - Adjustment of dam wall batter angles and/or controlled floor mechanisms to provide an optimum design outcome. - Design parameters for required spillway(s). - d.
+The required freeboard height is to be achieved by a reduction in the spillway height level rather than increasing the height of the dam wall. - b.
+Adjustment of dam wall batter angles to provide an optimum design outcome. - c.
+Design parameters for required spillway(s). - d.
 Measures to provide longterm erosion control including protection measures for the internal dam wall against wave action and suitable vegetation treatments of the external wall areas. - 3.
 Any structural works associated with the main dam wall shall where possible be undertaken in concert with the construction of the business park access roads to maximise the re-use efficiency of materials within the site.